Cloud Library FAQ

 No. You must log out and log in to switch among Cloud Libraries.
 In the same way that you would not be able to borrow books from the Society Library's print collection using your Brooklyn Public Libary card/barcode, you must use the unique Library card number associated with each library.

-How long can I borrow e-books?
+How long can I borrow Cloud Library titles?

-Can I return my e-books early?
+Can I return my items early?

 Yes—if you use an iPad, iPhone or Android device.
 Go to My Books and click on "List View" to select the book you want to return.
 Please remember that if you have a book checked out, no one else can read it.
 If you finish a book before its due date, as a courtesy you may check it in early.

-Do I pay fines for e-books?
+Do I pay fines for e-books or downloads?

 No. E-books you have checked out will disappear automatically from your account on their due date, so they will never be overdue and you will never have to pay a fine.

-Can I renew my e-book?
+Can I renew items?

 No, but you can check it out again if there are no holds on it.

-How many e-books can I check out?
+How many Cloud Library titles can I check out?

 Will the e-books I have borrowed affect the number of print books I can check out?

-Can I place holds on e-books?
+Can I place holds?

 Yes.
-Using the app, you may place a hold on an e-book that is currently checked out to another patron.
+Using the app, you may place a hold on an e-book or audiobook that is currently checked out to another patron.
 When you place a hold, you will see the scheduled number of days until the e-book will be available.
 Do not use the Library catalog to place a hold on an e-book.

 Can I cancel a hold?

 Yes.
 Go to the My Books page and click on "Show All."
-This will take you to a new page that will display a "Remove from Hold List" button next to each book on hold.
+This will take you to a new page that will display a "Remove from Hold List" button next to each item on hold.
 Simply click on the button next to the hold you wish to delete.

-The Society Library’s online catalog says the e-book (“Online Resource”) is available for borrowing, but when I open my Cloud Library app, it says I can only put it on my hold list.
+The Society Library’s online catalog says the e-book or download (“Online Resource”) is available for borrowing, but when I open my Cloud Library app, it says I can only put it on my hold list.
 Why is that?

 Why don’t you have the digital version of my favorite author’s newest book or a latest best seller?

 Terms for libraries to purchase e-book content are often different than the terms for consumers.
 These terms vary widely from publisher to publisher, and sometimes even title to title.
 Some restrictions are prohibitive, and the Library may decide not to purchase the electronic edition of a book that is popular in print format.
 Unfortunately, sometimes a title we want is simply not available in digital form.

 Yes.
 Use the online Suggest a Purchase form and indicate your preference for the book in digital format.